Gall-ardo/ProctorHub/SETUP.md

 ```

 # Step 6: Entering the system
 Go the link http://localhost:3000/admin/user and create any type user.
 The password will come to your mail.
 You can enter the system with your mail and password.
+The admin links is not authorized to provide ease of use to new installers.